presto8/bup/Documentation/bup-split.md

     is taken from the config file (pack.compress, core.compress) or is 1 (fast, loose compression) if those are not found.

+\--blobbits=*n*
+:   set the number of bits for hashsplitting, must be in [13, 21].
+    The default is 13 or, if writing to a repo, the value configured in the repository config file.
+It can be changed on the command line but will log a warning if this conflicts the repository setting.
+See also `bup-settings`(7).
+    Consider the command-line option mostly for testing, not for actually writing to a repository.

 # EXAMPLES